faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

            PlugIns/AppleHDAHALPlugIn.bundle/Contents/MacOS/AppleHDAHALPlugIn
 ```

+When a plus sign appears next to the binary it is meant to mean the binary is part of the OS.
+However, we see examples of the plus sign present in third party binaries and absent in system binaries, so the plus sign is not a reliable indicator (last tested on OS X 10.13.6).

 ### macOS Crash Report Modification Summary

 Next we have a section describing any external modifications to our crashed process: